loxilb-io/loxilbdocs/docs/ha-deploy.md

 And, kube-loxilb will be deployed as Deployment.

 ### Ideal for use when
-  1. Clients and Cluster is in different subnet.
+  1. Clients and Cluster are in different subnets.
-  2. Clients and svc VIP need to be in different subnet  (end-points may be in different networks).
+  2. Clients and svc VIP need to be in different subnet  (cluster end-points may also be in different networks).
   3. Ideal for cloud deployments.
-  4. Better performance is desired but network devices/hosts must be capable of supporting ecmp.
+  4. Better performance is desired due to active-active clustering but network devices/hosts must be capable of supporting ecmp.

 ### Roles and Responsiblities for kube-loxilb:
   * Choose CIDR from a different subnet.